 25 May 2021 – 14.00 to 15.30 CEST

-This second webinar of the series "Universities and the future of scholarly publishing" will explore different scholar-led Open Access initiatives and will highlight how universities can support and nurture such projects.
+This second webinar of the series "Universities and the future of scholarly publishing" explored different scholar-led Open Access initiatives and will highlight how universities can support and nurture such projects.

 The results of a EUA study on read and publish agreements and scenarios for scholarly publishing indicate that community-led publishing models are a highly desirable alternative to for-profit publishers.
 They leave ownership of journals within academia and they often cost significantly less than their commercial counterparts and stand for innovative, new formats and publishing models.
 However, they may require backing from universities and libraries to operate sustainably.

-From 18 May until 15 June, EUA will host the webinar series “Universities and the future of scholarly publishing” from 14.00 to 15.30 CEST.
+From 18 May until 15 June, EUA hosted the webinar series “Universities and the future of scholarly publishing”.

 18 May: Webinar I - Into the unknown: most likely futures for Open Access publishing